 SaaS clients can attract top influencers by connecting a customer to an affiliate using the Tapfiliate Lifetime commission feature.

 - Award monthly commissions (Subscription/SaaS)

 Like we said, SaaS commissions can be complex.
 Unlike traditional commission-based commission-based compensation, where affiliates receive a one-off sales percentage, the SaaS commission structure works differently because affiliates earn a commission every time a person signs up or registers for a SaaS product.

 Maintaining a solid customer or client relationship is vital to maximizing your revenue.

 4. Customize your affiliate program

 Your affiliate program should be an extension of your existing site — giving affiliates the same look, feel and experience throughout.

-Customize elements of your affiliate program to match your branding.
+Customize elements of your affiliate scheme to match your branding.
 This includes:

 - Adding your logo to the dashboard

 - Creating a matching sign-up page